ostcrom/wordsquirt/README.md

 # wordsquirt ✒️💦
  Python3 based text shortcut expander for macos.
 My grandfather used to call writing implements "word squirters".
 This program monitors your keyboard input until you type a trigger and keyword.
 Then wordsquirt erases the keyword you just typed and replaces it with your predefined text.
-Written in python3 for macOS.

 ## Requirements:
 Recent masOS with python3 installed.
-I recommend using the official python3 macOS install ( https://www.python.org/downloads/ ), I had issues building with homebrew provided python3.
+I recommend using the official installer ( https://www.python.org/downloads/ ), I had issues building with homebrew provided python3.

-##Install Instructions:
+## Install Instructions:

 This repo includes the source code for wordsquirt, and a script which will build and install the app to your /Applications folder.